-The grapes were picked on the 2oth of March, then pressed after 6 hours on skins.
+The grapes were picked in early March, then pressed after 6 hours on skins.
 A whole-solids ferment at low temperatures was carried out in stainless steel.
 The free run juice was fermented separately to light pressings before a portion being blended back prior to bottling.

 The result is a fresh and bright Rose which shows considerable fruit notes yet delivers a steely dry finish.

 Fruit for the 2017 Coonawarra Chardonnay is predominately from the Williams Vineyard located approximately 5 minutes, by tractor, north of Parker Coonawarra Estate's Abbey vineyard, with the balance sourced from a single vineyard on V&A Lane.